WHO IS DANTE’S QUEEN BEE?

 And, now, to the top dog.
 Klaxon alert.
 Drumroll please.
 Here she comes… Empress of Sass.
 Queen of Queens.
 Queen of Heaven, in fact.
 Mother of God.
 Spiritual mother to all humankind.
 Yes, folks, it’s the one, the only, Our Blessed Mother; the Virgin Mary.
 Step up and take a bow.

-We are told in the opening that Mary is one of four women watching over Dante from Heaven as he begins his arduous battle through the inferno.
+We are told in the opening that Mary is one of three women watching over Dante from Heaven as he begins his arduous battle through the inferno.
 She’s there right at the start, also at the end long after Beatrice has spoken her last word.
 It is during the magnificent ceremony of the thrones in the heart of the celestial rose that her most devoted fan, St Bernard, offers the Queen of Heaven a prayer of intercession, imploring her to intercede on Dante’s behalf and talk to God.
 As if we were in any doubt of her status, Dante is telling us right here that she has God’s ear.
 Will she?
 Can she?
 Does she?

 Bar his encounter with Satan, women feature in Dante’s most momentous and critical experiences.
 They are key players, facilitating his development as a man, an emotional and spiritual being; a human being.
 They motivate him personally, spiritually and, believe it or not, professionally but, unlike the male characters who are merely tools of the author to move the story forward (Dante travels through the afterlife and along the way meets men a, b and c before moving on to the next realm where he meets more men, x, y and z) – it’s the women he meets who instigate and facilitate his pivotal moments.
 Let’s look at that in more detail: